 02 October 2014 by Anna Staford

-Millions of travellers around the world dream of visiting the UK and here is the list of major, well-known and must visit places in the country:
+Millions of travellers around the world dream of visiting the UK.
+Here is the list of major, well-known and must visit places and tourist attractions in the UK:

 Buckingham Palace has been the official residence of British monarchs for more than 170 years.
 There are 775 rooms in total and the State rooms are open for visitors.